wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/windows/wazuh_agent_packages_windows.rst

 .. note:: You will need administrator privileges to perform this installation.

-The first step to installing the Wazuh agent on a Windows machine is to download the Windows installer from the :doc:`packages list<../packages-list/index>`.
+The first step to installing the Wazuh agent on a Windows machine is to download the Windows installer from the :ref:`packages list<packages>`.
 Once this is downloaded, you can install it by using the command line or following the GUI steps:

   a) Using the command line, you can choose installation or deployment: